 Harlaxton offers on-campus and online resources to help interested students plan independent travel.
-On campus, there is a travel library where students can access guide books and maps.
-The Student Affairs Office also offers an "Independent Travel Seminar" during the first week of the semester.
+On campus, there is a travel library where students can access guidebooks and maps.
+The Student Affairs Office also offers an "Independent Travel Seminar" during the first week.